peterkuma/masters-thesis/chapters/05_solar-intermittence.md

 thickness depends on the zenith angle.
 It is therefore necessary to devise a method of accounting for this change without the need to do a full recalculation of optical thicknesses.

+This chapter discusses design, implementation and evaluation of shortwave intermittence in the context of a single cell model and the NWP model ALADIN/ALARO.

 Theoretical Considerations
 --------------------------